ustrahlendorf/web-form-datacollection/docs/DEPLOYMENT_COMPLETE.md

    - 20 items per page
    - Sorted by timestamp (newest first)
    - Read-only display
+   - Shows delta columns (Δ) for operating hours, starts, and consumption

 5. **Data Isolation**
    - Each user sees only their own data